The Kittitas County Historical Museum is a private, non-profit 501(c)(3) charitable organization.

 On September 20, 1961, the Kittitas County Historical Society was officially formed with the primary goal of establishing a space in which to display a small collection of historic items.
 They were soon able to set up this display in a single room at the Morris Sorenson Memorial County Hospital, and hosted their first open house and tours on May 6, 1962.

 In 1974, the Historical Society was informed that the space in the Morris Sorenson County Hospital would no longer be available.
 The Historical Society began to negotiate a deal to purchase the Cadwell Building.
-Since the Historical Society did not have the funds at first to purchase nor relocate to the Cadwell Building, Kittitas County Commissioners and the Historical Society worked out an agreement for the new museum to house the then-recently donated Rollinger Brothers Rock and Mineral Collection in exchange for a rental amount to pay towards the mortgage.
-Through this agreement, the Historical Society was able to quickly pay off the mortgage and maintained the collection, and in 2012, Kittitas County Commissioners approved the transfer of the Rollinger Brothers Rock and Mineral Collection to the Kittitas County Historical Museum.
+Since the Historical Society did not have the funds at first to purchase nor relocate to the Cadwell Building, Kittitas County Commissioners and the Historical Society worked out an agreement for the new museum to house the then-recently donated Rollinger Brothers' Rock and Mineral Collection in exchange for a rental amount to pay towards the mortgage.
+The Historical Society was able to quickly pay off the mortgage and maintained the collection until 2012 when the Kittitas County Commissioners approved the transfer of ownership of the Rollinger Brothers Rock and Mineral Collection to the Kittitas County Historical Museum.

 In 2008, the museum underwent its most recent renovation.
-The main entrance was moved from its previous location in the Damman Room to the Rollinger Room.
-This would provide better access for all visitors to the museum.
+The main entrance was moved from its previous location to its current location to provide better access for all visitors to the museum.
 The front desk was also relocated.

 Today, the Kittitas County Historical Museum offers displays including an Antique Doll Collection, Native American Bag and Basket Collection, Antique Automobile display, items from early Kittitas County Businesses, Military History items, and much more!